Clpr/MultivariateMarkovChains.jl/README.md

 # rowwise-normalize `Pr` to ensure it is a valid transition matrix
 mc = mmc.MultivariateMarkovChain(states, rand(2,2), normalize = true)

+# the transition matrix can be sparse for many-state Markov chains
+mmc.MultivariateMarkovChain(
+    states,
+    mmc.sparse([
+        1.0 0.0;
+        0.0 1.0
+    ]),
+)

+# or, sparsify the transition matrix
+mmc.MultivariateMarkovChain(
+    states,
+    [
+        1.0 0.0;
+        0.0 1.0
+    ],
+    sparsify = true,
+)

 # ACCESS -----------------------------------------------------------------------